-sql-injection: Set the mode of the rule.
+''' sql-injection: Set the mode of the rule.
 Value options are 'monitor', 'block', 'block_at_perimeter', or off.
-Note - If a setting says, "if blocking is enabled", the setting can be 'block' or 'block_at_perimeter'. '''

-''' mode: off Tell the agent to detect when semantic analysis of the query reveals tautologies used in exfiltration attacks (e.g., "or 1=1" or "or 2<>3").
+Note - If a setting says, "if blocking is enabled", the setting can be 'block' or 'block_at_perimeter'. # mode: off Tell the agent to detect when semantic analysis of the query reveals tautologies used in exfiltration attacks (e.g., "or 1=1" or "or 2<>3").
 The agent blocks if blocking is enabled. detect_tautologies: true Tell the agent to detect when semantic analysis of the query reveals the invocation of dangerous functions typically used in weaponized exploits.
 The agent blocks if blocking is enabled. detect_dangerous_functions: true Tell the agent to detect when semantic analysis of the query reveals chained queries, which is uncommon in normal usage but common in exploit.
 The agent blocks if blocking is enabled. detect_chained_queries: true Tell the agent to detect when semantic analysis of the query reveals database queries are being made for system tables and sensitive information.
 The agent blocks if blocking is enabled. detect_suspicious_unions: true Tell the agent to be more aggressive in detecting user inputs as SQL comments.
 This enables the agent to better detect SQL Injection input vectors that use comments to terminate queries.
-The agent blocks if blocking is enabled. aggressive_comment: false cmd-injection: Set the mode of the rule.
+The agent blocks if blocking is enabled. aggressive_comment: false ==== protect.rules.cmd-injection Use the following properties to configure how the command injection rule works. cmd-injection: Set the mode of the rule.
 Value options are 'monitor', 'block', 'block_at_perimeter', or 'off'.
 Note - If a setting says, "if blocking is enabled", the setting can be 'block' or 'block_at_perimeter'. mode: off Detect when the agent sees user parameters being executed as system commands.
-The agent blocks if blocking is enabled. detect_parameter_command_backdoors: true Detect when a system command is issued which contains chained commands.
-The agent blocks if blocking is enabled. detect_chained_commands: true Detect when a system command is issued with an argument matching a '''
+The agent blocks if blocking is enabled. '''